 Torre Attack

-The Torre Attack is a system opening for white in the Queen’s Pawn Opening, known for its distinctive setup of d4-Nf3-Bg5 within the first three moves, tailored to counter various responses by black.
+The Torre Attack, also known as the Torre System or Torre Opening, is a system opening for white in the Queen’s Pawn Opening, known for its distinctive setup of d4-Nf3-Bg5 within the first three moves, tailored to counter various responses by black.
 A typical initial move sequence could be 1.d4 Nf6 2.Nf3 e6 3.Bg5 or 1.d4 d5 2.Nf3 Nf6 3.Bg5.

 Torre Attack